 - The Norwich Historical Society’s “You Are a Witness to History” project allows participants to fill out a reflection form, download journaling prompts, and upload photos or artwork to document their pandemic experience.

 - Kingdom COVID Chronicles, a project of Catamount Arts, explored the experiences of Northeast Kingdom residents through sketchbooks participants kept for four weeks.

 - The Reckonings exhibit at the Fleming Museum is a selection of items from the collection by museum staff and interns that reflect upon the themes of 2020.

 - Unprecedented? was an in-person exhibition at Burlington City Arts that explored the psychological, social, and cultural impact of the extraordinary events of 2020.

 - The Norwich Historical Society Circles Project is a community mural that features painted canvas circles contributed by over 175 Norwich residents reflecting on what has brought them hope during the pandemic.

 - The Howard Center Arts Collective Connections!
 Exhibit explores overcoming isolation and staying connected during a pandemic that has affected so many aspects of our lives.

-- The Vermont Utopias: Imagining the Future exhibit and closed-bid auction benefits the Bennington Museum and regional artists.
+- The Vermont Utopias: Imagining the Future exhibit and closed-bid auction benefited the Bennington Museum and regional artists.

-- The Southern Vermont Arts Center Unmasked exhibit explores the ways that pandemic-related challenges have impacted artists, catalyzing shifts in their artistic output.
+- The Southern Vermont Arts Center Unmasked exhibit explored the ways that pandemic-related challenges have impacted artists, catalyzing shifts in their artistic output.